will-thomson4/will-thomson4/README.md

 I'm a full stack engineer and computer scientist, based in London, currently a founding engineer at Wexler, building AI-powered document extraction and AI legal agents.
 Formerly software engineer at PolyAI, and CompSci at Imperial College London.

-- 🌱 I'm Looking to learn more about animation design, machine learning visualisations, agentic AI applications and cybersecurity.
+- 🌱 I'm Looking to learn more about animation design, machine learning visualisations, agentic AI applications, cybersecurity and Cuda programming.

 ---------------------------------------------------------------------------------------